Multiple Sclerosis Centers of Excellence

 There's No Place Like My Home

-Making changes in your home before you have less mobility can help with your safety, managing your fatigue, and keeping your independence.
-Modifying your home can feel like an overwhelming project but, there are some steps to follow that can make this much easier.
-If you have information about your home environment and needs, a rehabilitation specialist, such as an occupational or physical therapist, can help you with your planning.
+Making changes to your home before you experience mobility challenges can help with your safety, your fatigue, and staying independent.
+Modifying your home may feel overwhelming at first, but there are some steps to follow that can keep things manageable.
+You can ask your physician if they think you would be a good candidate for a home evaluation from a rehabilitation specialist.
+A rehabilitation specialist, such as an occupational or physical therapist, can help you select and plan home changes.

 Evaluate Yourself and Your Home

 First, plan for the home evaluation by gathering information about yourself and your home.
 A table like below, where each room or area is listed, along with difficult activities followed by why a specific task makes you feel unsafe, can help organize this information.

 Make a Plan

 In a multi-level home, list rooms for each level.
 Remember entrances, steps/stairways, parking, and your yard.
 What is causing you trouble?
 Is it the layout?
 Are there too many things in the room?
 Are your rooms well lit?
 Are you needing more outlets for lighting or charging?
 Can you reach things you need?

 Once you have identified what is difficult in your home, decide which rooms or areas involve safety.
 Your safety should be the most important focus, followed by things that most affect what challenges you, like fatigue.
 There are many simple changes that can result in increased accessibility.
 A major remodel or moving to a different home may also be an option, though both require more resources -information, as well as funding.

 Follow the “5 Rs” When Considering Modifying Your Home For Safety and Accessibility: